WA Public Libraries Online Book Club

 Big Library Read

-The selected title for April is The Art of Taking It Easy by Dr Brian King.
+The selected title for the Big Library Read in April was The Art of Taking It Easy by Dr Brian King.

 "From a psychologist and stand-up comedian comes a practical, yet laugh-out-loud guide to embracing humour to reduce stress and live a happier, fuller life"

 Big Library Read takes place three times per year and is available in over 20,000 libraries around the world.
-It connects millions of readers around the world with an ebook through public libraries.
+It connects millions of readers around the world with an ebook through public libraries and is the world's largest digital book club.
 During past programs, readers have participated in engaging online discussions about the title.
 The program is facilitated by OverDrive, a digital reading platform for popular ebooks, audiobooks and magazines.